RobertAhlin/rps-project2b/README.md

 <ul>
 <li>The site was deployed to GitHub pages.
 The steps to deploy are as follows:</li>
 <ul>
-<li>In the GitHub repository, navigate to the Settings tab</li>
+<li>In the GitHub repository.I navigated to the Settings tab</li>
-<li>From the source section drop-down menu, select the Master Branch</li>
+<li>From the source section drop-down menu, I selected the Master Branch</li>
-<li>Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.</li>
+<li>Once the master branch was selected and saved, I hade to go out from the page and back in in order to load the link.</li>
 </ul>
 </ul>